Legacy-Fabric/Beta-Yarn/README.md

 Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically maps enums and a few constant field names.

 ### `yarnUnpicked`
 Same as above, but unpicks the constants and launches Enigma with them.
-Can be a little bit slower to get going.
+Can be a little slower to get going.

 ### `build`
-Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a zip archive..
+Build a GZipped archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages Enigma mappings into a zip archive..

 ### `mapNamedJar`
-Builds a deobfuscated jar with yarn mappings and automapped fields (enums, etc.).
+Builds a de-obfuscated jar with yarn mappings and auto-mapped fields (enums, etc.).
 Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.